National Core Indicators

 - Are people healthy and safe?

-Today, NCI measures everything from whether individuals with development disabilities have jobs, have choices about where they live, have access to health care and if they feel services are accessible and coordinated.
+Today, NCI measures everything from whether individuals with developmental disabilities have jobs, have choices about where they live, have access to health care and if they feel services are accessible and coordinated.

 How it Works